-8. SPORTSTER DOORS
+8. TOY HAULER DOORS

-On the rear door hinge assembly there is a grease zerk which requires grease gun lubrication.
+On the rear door hinge assembly there may be a grease fitting which requires grease gun lubrication.
 Failure to keep this hinge from rust and seizing up, causing the hinge to break, is responsibility of the owner.
 Grease this monthly to keep the hinge lubed and operating freely.